Greater Horseshoe Bat

 Region: United Kingdom

 I am involved in ‘bat counts’ organised by the Bat Conservation Trust.
-Surveys by volunteers throughout the U.K help to ascertain and monitor the numbers of certain bat species in specific areas.
-I also work as a Registered Bat Carer and look after orphaned and injured bats, returning them to the wild when they have recovered anrd are fully rehabilitated.
+Surveys by volunteers throughout the U.K help to ascertain and monitor the numbers of certain bat species in specific areas and habitats.
+I have also been working as a Registered Bat Carer since 2004/5 and look after orphaned and injured bats, returning them to the wild when they have recovered and are fully rehabilitated.
+A donation is given to bat conservation with each card and fine art print sold.